 -

-People who want a low-profile, lounge-first sectional
+People who want a low, lounge-first sectional

 -

-Readers and nappers who rarely sit bolt-upright
+Readers and nappers who rarely sit bolt upright

 Where it falls short